ajasmin/telus_usage_android_widget/README.md

 **Please make sure that you can access the site before installing this widget and feel free to email me if you have information about this issue.**

+ - Beta-3 has issues with more than one widget instance and breaks compatibility with Android < 2.0 fixes are committed but I'm waiting for the service to come back online before uploading a new build.

  - Accounts with more than one phone are not currently supported [Issue 1][3]

  - With plans that include bonus minutes only the normal (non-bonus) minutes are shown.
 Normal minutes are only used